How to make polymer clay Easter bunny pendant

 Step 3.
 Shaping and Sculpting

 Following the pencil sketch, add polymer clay pieces to the white surface.
-Then using the rubber tool (read them in detail in the next section here) to smooth the visible seams and create curves as needed.
+Then using the rubber tool to smooth the visible seams and create curves as needed.

 Add the bunny eyes and refine other details as shown in picture 5 and 6.
 To add more visual interests, I also used a yellow bead as the flower center.